tedneward/Azgaarnoth/Magic/Items/potions.md

 * *fire giant strength*: *(2500gp)*
 * *heroism*: you gain 10 temporary hit points that last for 1 hour.
 For the same duration, you are under the effect of the [bless](../Spells/bless.md) spell (no concentration required). *(2500gp)*
 * *invulnerability*: For 1 minute after you drink this potion, you have resistance to all damage. *(2500gp)*
+* *mage blood, lesser*: This potion is made from the blood of a magic user of level 4 or lower.
+It is not consumed, but is smashed on the floor while casting a spell.
+The target of the spell makes any saves against the effects of the spell with a -1 penalty. *(2500gp)*
 * *mind reading*: you gain the effect of the [detect thoughts](../Spells/detect-thoughts.md) spell (save DC 13). *(2500gp)*
 * *monstrous disguise*: this sticky oil can can cover a Medium or smaller creature, and takes 10 minutes to apply to yourself.
 You make yourself look like a piercer, rust monster, death dog, harpy, ettercap, grick, mimic, peryton, or basilisk.
 The effect is otherwise as the spell [Disguise Self](../Spells/disguise-self.md). *(2500gp)*
 * *shadow armor*: this metallic oil can cover a Medium or smaller creature, and takes 10 minutes to apply.
 The affected creature appears to be wearing ornate plate armor, though this armor is only semi-real and provides an Armor Class of 13 plus the creature's Dexterity modifier.
 The effect lasts for 1 hour. *(2500gp)*